ryancey1/datascience-coursera/4-reproducible-research/week4/RYancey_RepData-Project2.md

 ##  $ Event.Type: chr  "Astronomical Low Tide " "Avalanche " "Blizzard " "Coastal Flood " ...
 ##  $ Designator: chr  "Z" "Z" "Z" "Z" ...
 ```

+Some initial notes to take:

+1. We will need to format the `Date` column so that we can sort by dates
+2. All of the number-based values we will compare across the US (`Fatalities`, `Injuries`, `Property.Damage`, and `Crop.Damage`) are already numeric primitives.
+3. A massive overhaul of the `Event.Type` column is desperately needed (human error).
+4. Both `Exponent` columns will need to go through an algorithm to change the multiplier placeholders ("H", "K", "M", "B") to their multiplier value (100, 1000, 1000000, 1000000000 respectively)

 ### Format the `Date` column